Scott Turow Books in Order – Complete List of Books

-Scott Turow is the American author of the Kindle County legal thriller series and several standalone novels, short stories, and non fiction books.
+Scott Turow is the New York Times bestselling author of the Kindle County legal thriller series, and several standalone novels, short stories, and nonfiction books.

 Here are the Scott Turow books in order for his popular legal thriller series, Kindle County.